nier2kirito/robust-deep-mccfr/README.md

 ### Supported Games

-- **Kuhn Poker**: A simplified poker variant perfect for testing and research
+- **Kuhn Poker**: A simplified poker variant perfect for testing and research                              -**Leduc Poker**: A poker variant that is more complex than Kuhn Poker, perfect for testing scalability and robustness.
 - **Extensible Framework**: Easy to add new imperfect information games

 ## 🚀 Quick Start